 Likewise, ragchews, if any, (again unknown in Mil.
 Comm.
 Ops.), may be short, however, a very friendly QSO's to be sure!

-Professionally, NX3L is employed by the Boeing Co. as a Logistics / Spares Engineer, supporting the U.S. Army's CH-47 Chinook helicopter, as well as International Military operators located in the U.K., Canada, Italy, Spain, the Netherlands, Greece, Egypt, the U.A.E., Japan, Singapore and Austraila.
+Professionally, NX3L is employed by the Boeing Co. as a Logistics / Spares Engineer, where I support the U.S. Army's CH-47 Chinook helicopter, as well as CH-47 Military operators located in the U.K., Canada, Italy, Spain, the Netherlands, Greece, Egypt, the U.A.E., Japan, South Korea, Singapore and Austraila.

 NX3L is currently involved in the following Comm. activies: Chester County ARES / RACES, within the CHESCO.
 Emergency Operations Center; ThePenn-Del Amateur Radio Club, which administers ARES / RACES within Delaware County; The U.S. Air Force Auxiliary /C.A.P., (Civil Air Patrol) radio network; U.S. Air Force MARS (Military Auxiliary Radio System) radio network; The U.S.Dept. of Homeland Security - "SHARES",(H.F.
 Shared Resources) radio network; TheU.S.
 National Weather Service "SKYWARN" Program, and its radio network; The Marpel-Newtown Amateur Radio Club, for fun and technical aspects; The Boeing Aux.
 Radio Service,for supplimental E-Comm. support at all Boeing sites; Contesting, (without chasing awards); DXing,(likewise, not for wall paper); and Ocasionaly working some CW ops.; finally, Exchange QSL cards,with most of the stations I work (see below in green)